leshill/resque_spec/README.md

 make assertions based on the result of your jobs.
 To process jobs immediately, you can pass a block to the `with_resque` helper:

+Given this scenario

+    Given a game
+    When I score
+    Then the game has a score

+I might write this as a Cucumber step

+    When /I score/ do
+      with_resque do
+        visit game_path
+        click_link 'Score!'
+      end
+    end

+Or I write this spec using the `with_resque` helper

     describe "#score!" do
       before do
         ResqueSpec.reset!